Birth and baptism of Eulalie-Mélanie Durocher

 Inauguration of the third SNJM Mother House in Outremont, Quebec

-Beginning, in Montreal, of the informative process of the cause of mother Marie-Rose
+Beginning of the informative process for the Cause of Mother Marie-Rose

-Departure of the SNJM foundresses for Basutoland (Lesotho)
+Departure of SNJM foundresses of Basutoland (Lesotho) Mission

 On August 26, 1940, SNJM missionaries in Japan returned to Canada.